glitchjsy/data-frontend/src/pages/about/index.md

 - **Static Data**: Manually collected, sometimes through FOI (Freedom of Information) requests.

 :::info Please note
-- **"Live Data"** means data that is updated frequently.
-For example, carpark space information may be updated every 5 minutes - this is still considered live.
+- **"Live Data"** refers to data that is updated frequently.
+For example, carpark space information may be updated every 5 minutes - this is considered live.
-- **"Static Data"** means data that is rarely updated and is collected manually.
+- **"Static Data"** refers to data that is rarely updated and is collected manually.
 :::

-In essence, Glitch.je is about bringing together the scattered data from Jersey and making it usable, predictable, and available to everyone.

 ## Get Involved
 If you'd like to contribute to the codebase, please see the following GitHub repos: